Kerry says Israel, Palestinians lay groundwork for peace talks

 But another coalition partner, centrist Finance Minister Yair Lapid, told Israel’s top-rated Channel Two television, “There is a solid majority in this Cabinet for going to negotiations.”

-Abbas’ own authority is in question; while his U.S.-backed administration holds sway in the West Bank, Gaza is governed by rival, armed Hamas Islamists who reject permanent coexistence with the Jewish state.
+Abbas’ own authority is in question.
+While his U.S.-backed administration holds sway in the West Bank, Gaza is governed by rival Hamas Islamists who reject permanent co-existence with the Jewish state.

 “Abbas does not have the legitimacy to negotiate on fateful issues on behalf of the Palestinian people,” Hamas spokesman Sami Abu Zuhri said.